davisgd/Superheroes-Vue-Project/README.md

   "C:\Program Files\MongoDB\Server\3.4\bin\mongod.exe"

 And then leave the Command Prompt window open.
+The project requires the following Node/npm packages:

+  - ExpressJS
+  - Body Parser
+  - Mongoose

+and can be installed via command:

+  npm install --save express body-parser mongoose